You don’t need money to start a business.

 So well in fact my long time payment processor closed my account without prior notice cause they didn’t understand the spike in sales.
 Big pain.

 Then I bought most of my expensive furniture in the same places, giving me leverage to negotiate discounts and payment plans.
+I was not much concerned about money, as to achieve perfection in one shot I was on the GetCash website looking for a loan.
+I was fortunate enough to come across a personal loans canada website, wherein I procured it.

 But the options were slim to none for a new arrival.
 The big banks require you spend a certain amount of time in the country AND that you have your residency before they will even touch you.